astropy/astropy-APEs/APE25.rst

 Static type checking will be enabled in CI via a pull request that makes the following changes.

- - Add a ``tox`` environment to perform static type checking.
- - Configure the static type checker to only report a limited number of errors from a single subpackage.
  - Add a dependency group called ``typing`` in ``pyproject.toml`` to include the static type checker and associated dependencies.
  - Add a ``tox`` environment to perform static type checking after